Toutouwai/UniqueImageVariations/README.md

 Similarly, if you change the module config settings on an existing site then all image variations will be regenerated the next time they are requested.

-If you think you might want to change an ImageSizer option in the future (I'm thinking here primarily of options such as interlace that are typically set in `$config->imageSizerOptions`) and would *not* want that change to cause existing image variations to be regenerated then best to exclude that option in the module config after you first install the module.
+If you think you might want to change an ImageSizer option in the future (I'm thinking here primarily of options such as interlace that are typically set in `$config->imageSizerOptions`) and would *not* want that change to cause existing image variations to be regenerated then best to not include that option in the module config after you first install the module.